News

 For the study, the team assessed data collected from nine sports seasons from 2005 to 2014 for the National High School Sports-Related Injury Surveillance System.
 The data included health information from 4,580 athletes between the ages of 13 and 19.

-The researchers say athletes who experienced concussions while wearing improperly fitting helmets had higher rates of drowsiness, hyper-excitability, and insensitivity to noise.
+The researchers from an orthopaedic clinic say athletes who experienced concussions while wearing improperly fitting helmets had higher rates of drowsiness, hyper-excitability, and insensitivity to noise.
 Many of these athletes experienced more than one of the 13 concussive symptoms reviewed in the study.
 The report also noted athletes wearing helmets lined with air bladders experienced longer lasting concussions.

 “Correct helmet fit varies with helmet design, and players are encouraged to fit their equipment according to manufacturers’ instructions,” said study co-author Dustin Greenhill, MD, an orthopaedic surgery resident at Temple.